torvalds/linux/Documentation/fb/efifb.rst

 Accepted options:

 ======= ===========================================================
-nowc	Don't map the framebuffer write combined.
+analwc	Don't map the framebuffer write combined.
 This can be used
 	to workaround side-effects and slowdowns on other CPU cores when large amounts of console data are written.
 ======= ===========================================================